AdobeDocs/audience-manager-learn.en/help/data-activation/people-based-destinations/create-and-configure-people-based-destinations.md

 ---

-# Create and Configure People-based Destinations
+# Create and Configure [!DNL People-based Destinations]

-This video first gives you some information about prerequisites to creating your People-Based Destination, and then also shows you how to configure an Integrated Account (link to the partner, E.g. Facebook).
-It then walks you through the in-product setup of the destination itself.
+This video first gives you some information about prerequisites to creating your [!DNL People-Based Destination], and then also shows you how to configure an [!DNL Integrated Account] (link to the partner, E.g. Facebook).
+It then walks you through the in-product setup of the [!UICONTROL destination] itself.

 >[!VIDEO](https://video.tv.adobe.com/v/28955/?quality=12)